mozeezy/kountit/README.md

-## Developing an App that tracks inventory.
+## Kountit: an application that allows businesses to track their inventory.

 ### Stack
 - Frontend: React